-Also, if the policy db is reduced, while the policy is still within the surrender period, a pro-rata portion of the the surrender charge will be deducted from the cash value.
+Also, if the policy death benefit is reduced, while the policy is still within the surrender period, a pro-rata portion of the surrender charge will be deducted from the cash value.

 UL comes in a few different forms, and we'll address those in the future.
 For now, we'll not their names: Current Assumption, Variable, Indexed, and Secondary Guaranteed.